Refinancing operations

 The standard framework also includes longer-term refinancing operations or LTROs, which usually have a maturity of three months.
 Since 2007 and the financial crisis, they have been carried out more frequently and with maturities of up to three years (very long-term financing operations or VLTROs, which were conducted from December 2011 to February 2012).

-To keep money markets operating smoothly during the pandemic, the Eurosystem also introduced pandemic emergency longer-term refinancing operations or PELTROs.
+Finally, to keep money markets operating smoothly during the pandemic, the Eurosystem also introduced pandemic emergency longer-term refinancing operations or PELTROs.

 The Eurosystem’s toolkit includes refinancing operations in foreign currency.
 The terms and conditions of these operations (maturity, frequency, rate, tender procedure) are at the Eurosystem’s discretion.